alchan00/alchan00.github.io/daily-notes/2026-09-11/index.md

 n^-s term is like generating function. combinatorial data to meromorphic functions.

 Now lets fix to local situation where R is complete DVR.
-(completed) Hall algebra = universal hecke operator. only depends on R not M. parametrized by isoclass of finite modules / or partitions.
+(completed) Hall algebra = universal hecke operator. only depends on R not M. parametrized by isoclass of finite modules / or partitions. only depends on the residue field!
 Hall algebra ~ finite modules.
 Hecke module ~ cofinite modules.
 Hall algebra acts on Hecke modules.